The 2023-2024 Intern application process is CLOSED.

 Trainees in the Hall-Mercer program may participate in a range of clinical rotations.
-Rotations include adult intake clinics, child intake clinics, child, adolescent and adult outpatient therapy, social rehabilitation groups, drug and alcohol support groups, facilitating groups in adult inpatient settings, observing medication management clinics, and engaging in group work with a day program for adults with intellectual disabilities.
+Rotations may include intake clinics, social rehabilitation groups, drug and alcohol support groups, facilitating groups in adult inpatient settings, observing medication management clinics, and engaging in group work with a day program for adults with intellectual disabilities.
 While these rotations may be available, the primary focus of this internship is to provide outpatient therapy services to prepare you for post-grad clinical work.

 Trainees will be expected to: